 Salix celebrates the achievements of women in the sustainability and energy industry this International Women’s Day!

-A woman in the sustainability industry
+A woman in the energy and sustainability industry

-A woman in the engineering industry
+Issues facing women in the industry

 “I see the biggest issue as maintaining a healthy work-life balance.
 Women tend to take on more responsibilities at home and as a result, their career may suffer.
 For example, this has been more apparent while working from home during the pandemic when schools have been closed.
 I found there was a struggle between striking a balance between working, caring for my daughter, and home responsibilities during this period.